Thessaloniki: Sports

 The main stadium of the city is the Kaftanzoglio National Stadium (also home ground of Iraklis F.C.) constructed by donating funds of Thessalonian Jurist, Diplomat and Filanthropist Lysimachos Kaftantzoglou, while other main stadiums of the city include the football Toumba Stadium and Kleanthis Vikelidis Stadium home grounds of PAOK FC and Aris F.C., respectively, all of whom are founding members of the Greek league.

 Being the largest "multi-sport" stadium in the city and in Greece until the construction of the Olympic Stadium “ Spìros Louis ” in Athens, Kaftanzoglio Stadium regularly plays host to athletics events; such as the European Athletics Association event "Olympic Meeting Thessaloniki" every year; it has hosted the National Greek Cup in 2009 and has been used for athletics at the Mediterranean Games and for the European Cup in athletics.
 In 2004, the stadium served as an official Athens 2004 venue, while in 2009 the city and the stadium hosted the 2009 IAAF World Athletics Final.

-Thessaloniki's major indoor arenas include the state-owned Alexandreio Melathron officially known as Nick Gallis Hall commemorating Nikos (Nick) Gallis the greatest Greek basketball player and by many accredited of making basketball commonly famous, P.A.O.K.
-Sports Arena in the Urban area of Kalamarià, home of the omonymous basketball team and venue of numerous music concerts, events and festivals, as well the YMCA (Youth Men's Christian Association) indoor hall.
-Other sporting clubs in the city include Apollon FC based in Kalamaria, Agrotikos Asteras F.C. based in Evosmos and YMCA.
+Thessaloniki's major indoor arenas include the state-owned Alexandreio Melathron, officially known as Nikos Galis Hall, commemorating Nikos (Nick) Galis, the greatest Greek basketball player, and P.A.O.K.
+Sports Arena in the urban area of Kalamarià, home of the omonymous basketball team and venue of numerous music concerts, events and festivals, as well the YMCA (Youth Men's Christian Association) indoor hall.
+Other sporting clubs in the city include Apollon Kalamarias based in Kalamaria, Agrotikos Asteras F.C. based in Evosmos and YMCA.
 Thessaloniki has a rich sporting history with its teams winning the first ever panhellenic football championship (Aris FC), basketball (Iraklis BC), and water polo (AC Aris) tournaments.